What’s the average electricity bill in Australia?

 Think about when you use energy

 If you’re on a time-of-use tariff, exactly when you’re using your energy matters.
-Try running appliances during off-peak times and see the difference this can make on your bills from peak usage.
-If you’re not home during the day, it doesn’t mean you have to miss out.
-Set timers on your big-usage appliances like dishwashers so they run when rates are lower.
+Running appliances during off-peak times can make a difference to your bills when compared to peak periods.
+If you’re not home during the day, set timers on your high-usage appliances like dishwashers so they run when rates are lower.

 Rely on renewables